About the specialty group

-IPTOP was recognised as a subgroup in 2003 and supports worldwide promotion of physiotherapeutic excellence when working with older people.
+IPTOP was recognised as a specialty group in 2003 and supports worldwide promotion of physiotherapeutic excellence when working with older people.

 The efforts of the association are directed towards enabling national organisations and their individual members to work with older people through research, evidence-based practice, clinical specialisation and collaborative practice with other disciplines and carers.